hedyhli/gelim/README.md

 lessOpts = "-FSXR~"       # default: "-FSXR~ -P pager (q to quit)"

 searchURL = "geminispace.info/search"  # this is the default

+clipboardCopyCmd = "pbcopy"  # Example for MacOS. default = "" (unset)
 ```

+**clipboardCopyCmd**: Example for linux with xclip: `xclip -sel c`

+Contents to be copied will be piped to the command as stdin.

 ### Prompt format options